MITLibraries/solenoid/docs/README.md

 __If you find that the API integration is behaving unexpectedly__, first check to see that the version exposed by the endpoint is the version you expect, keeping in mind that the version number of the endpoint need not correspond to the version number actually in use.
 You may have to contact customer service to verify.

 __If you get 502 (Bad Gateway) errors__, check with Symplectic customer service to be sure your IPs are whitelisted in their firewall.

+__If every call times out__, check the URLs to which they are issued; if it's missing the last part of the endpoint, make sure your env variable includes the trailing slash.